Reading Time: 9 minutes

 Here’s one example: How one lousy credit habit affected a car-buying experience.

-When my credit score was poor, it was on the border of poor and bad credit.
+When my credit score was poor, on the border of poor and bad credit.

 I was looking to purchase a car, but my lousy credit habits from years earlier started showing up on my credit reports and because of my bad credit habits.